build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 In this new version of the processing pipeline, we have added a new exporter called `prometheus` that will be used to send the metrics to Prometheus.
 We have also updated the metrics pipeline to include this exporter.
 This new exporter behaves differently though.
 Instead of pushing the metrics to Prometheus, it will expose all the metrics in an endpoint using the port **6666**.
 This endpoint will be used by Prometheus to pull the metrics.
 This process in Prometheus is called [scrapping](https://prometheus.io/docs/prometheus/latest/getting_started/#configure-prometheus-to-monitor-the-sample-targets).
 For this reason, you need to update the Prometheus configuration to gather metrics from this endpoint.

-Go to the **o11y-backend** folder, and open the file `prometheus.yaml`.
-Update its contents to the following:
+2. Go to the **o11y-backend** folder.

+3. Open the file `prometheus.yaml`.

+Here is how the updated file should look like.

 ```yaml
 global: